 The resultant "fine tuning" of SCE primarily addresses the IMS conversion to weekly and inconsistencies in mountainous regions (such as the Himalayas) during specific months of the year.

-The Climate Data Record (CDR) of Northern Hemisphere (NH) Snow Cover Extent (SCE) is operational at the National Climatic Data Center (NCDC).
+The Climate Data Record (CDR) of Northern Hemisphere (NH) Snow Cover Extent (SCE) is operational at the National Centers for Environmental Information (NCEI).
 Click here for more information, or to download the product in netCDF format.